olegsvs/android_vendor_archos_persimmon_3_10_65/README.md

-Vendor Repo for the Meizu Meilan 2 (m2)
+Vendor Repo for the Archos 50 Cobalt (persimmon)
 =======================================

-Contains blobs (binaries) specific for m2.
+Contains blobs (binaries) specific for persimmon.
 These blobs correspond to the proprietary-files.txt file in the device tree